 Buttery and smooth, this lemon curd starts out sweet and then blasts your tastebuds with unmistakable, sharp lemon.
 This is an easy recipe (no tempering) and is perfect to use as a spread, in cookies, cakes and pies.

-It’s creamy like a custard, spreadable like butter.
+Lemon curd: it’s creamy like a custard, but has that zing that only comes from a deliciously tart lemon.
 It’s a mixture of eggs, butter and lemon juice & zest.
-You’ll usually find it near the jams in the store, sealed in a jar.
-You can spread it on toast, pancakes, french toast, scones, english muffins, etc. – it goes well with most breakfast dishes.
+You’ll usually find it near the jams in the store, sealed in a jar but it’s never, ever as good as homemade.
+You can spread it on toast, pancakes, french toast, scones, english muffins, etc. – it goes well with most breakfast (and dessert!) dishes.

-Lots of fruits can be made into a curd, especially those with a sharp or tart taste (lemons, limes, grapefruit, pomegranate) but you can also make a blueberry, raspberry or orange curd and these types usually have some lemon added to them to give it that edge.
+Lots of fruits can be made into a curd, especially those with a sharp flavor (lemons, limes, grapefruit, pomegranate) but you can also make a blueberry, raspberry or orange curd and these usually have some lemon added to them to give it an edge.

 Lemon: Since we’re using a lot of zest, either buy organic lemons or give them a good wash before you zest to remove any residual chemicals that might be on the peel.
-How many lemons you’ll need for the juice will depend on their size and how juicy they are; aim for ones that are a bright yellow.
-Greenish lemon wont’ juice as easily and soft, golden yellow lemons won’t have that bright zest taste.
+How many lemons you’ll need for the juice depends on their size and how juicy they are.

 Butter: Unsalted butter, this is important!
 We’re already adding salt to the eggs (where we need it) so we want to avoid there being too much in the curd over all.
-Don’t worry about softening it, we have a step for that.
-American or European butter is fine (but European, with it’s slightly higher butterfat content, would be lovely here).
+American or European butter is fine (but European, with its slightly higher butterfat content, would be lovely here).

 Sugar: Granulated sugar, fine or organic.
 You might wonder if you can reduce the sugar here but I wouldn’t as sugar contributes to the consistency and texture just as much as taste.